motapinto/feup-LBAW/README.md

 * Final Product

 ## Installation

-The source code can be found in the group gitlab repository on: https://git.fe.up.pt/lbaw/lbaw1920/lbaw2043

 The development was supported by docker technologies.
 You can run the project docker image with the following commands:
 ```
 docker run -it -p 8000:80 -e DB_DATABASE="lbaw2043" -e DB_USERNAME="lbaw2043" -e DB_PASSWORD="AS810664" lbaw2043/lbaw2043
 ```